Understanding the Language of College

 The Student Information System, or SIS, is what students use to locate and enroll in classes, drop/add/swap classes, withdraw, access an unofficial transcript, and track progress toward the degree.

-A professor's plan of action for the class.
-It is a schedule of requirements usually explaining course purpose and goals, listing deadlines and important dates and outlining the student's responsibilities (e.g., assigned reading, papers, exams).
-It is the contract between the student and professor.
+A syllabus is a schedule of requirements usually explaining course purpose and goals, listing deadlines and important dates and outlining the student's responsibilities (e.g., assigned reading, papers, exams).
+From the Provost's policy page;

 Teaching assistants (TAs)